-Museums around the world need to constantly come up with inventive new Museum marketing idea.
+Museums around the world need to constantly come up with inventive new Museum marketing ideas.

 From putting a moustache on an aeroplane to setting dinosaurs loose in the middle of a major city, these guerrilla marketing ideas and imaginative advertisements helped these museums to turn heads and attract visitors.